Consensys/doc.tessera/docs/Reference/SampleConfiguration.md

 }
 ```

+## `mode`

+Set the `mode` to `orion` to use Tessera as the privacy manager for [Hyperledger Besu].

+Enabling this mode [changes Tessera’s behaviour] to be compatible with Besu.

+This property is optional.

 ## `useWhiteList`

 Use the `useWhiteList` field to restrict connections to Tessera to specified peers.
 If set to `true`,